On Personal Responsibility and Careerism

-This blog is created to hopefully contribute to our moral evolution, in dedication and with thanks to the work of Marshall B. Rosenberg, Gary L. Francione & Anna Charlton, David Graeber, David Harvey, bell hooks, Michael Parenti, Noam Chomsky, Thomas Frank, Michael Hudson, Richard Wolff, John & Mary McDougall, Yves Smith, and Corey Robin.
-I've benefited from all of their work, and will be drawing and building on it here.
-Special thanks go to Yves, thanks to whose splendid blog and interests I ran across many of the different pieces of the puzzle I've been putting together in my head during the past decade, and to my best friend and life partner, who indulges me.
+This blog is created to hopefully contribute to our moral evolution, in dedication and with thanks to the work of Marshall B. Rosenberg, Gary L. Francione & Anna Charlton, David Graeber, David Harvey, Michael Parenti, Michael Hudson, Richard Wolff, John & Mary McDougall, and Corey Robin.
+Special thanks go to Yves Smith, thanks to whose blog and interests I ran across many of the different pieces of the puzzle I've been putting together in my head, and to my best friend and life partner, who indulges and trusts me.

 If one accepts that all sentient (human) beings have an equal claim on existence, then nonviolence, a moral egalitarianism that results in both 'radical' democracy, complete inclusiveness and solidarity are the only defensible positions we can take.